wurde/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for Document Object Model.
+It provides an API to your web pages.
+You gain access to events and node trees.

 2. What is an event?

+An event signals something has happened within your web page.
+It allows you to hook into and add custom event handling logic.

 3. What is an event listener?

+An event listener is how you add event based logic to your web page.

 4. Why would we convert a NodeList into an Array?

+By converting NodeList into an Array we gain access to useful functions like `map`.

 5. What is a component?

+A component is a method of encapsulating pieces of your web application for reuse.

 ### Git Set up